drarnau/HHandUI/Algorithm.markdown

 6. Use Golden search to find policy functions
   - Update guess
   - Keep iterating until guess and outcome of golden search are very similar
-7. Use policy functions to simulate an economy with a large number of agents for a large number of periods.
-To be computed:
-  - Labor market transitions.
-  - Labor market transitions by wealth quintiles.